Sunday, March 29, 2026

 I did something I rarely do and I asked around if other people were also feeling this way about this book, just to make sure I wasn't being too harsh on it, or just not getting it, but the opinions seem to be all over the place.
 That doesn't help.
 4/10

-Some highlights of the latest EDA I’ve read ( Emotional Chemistry ).
+Some highlights of the latest EDA I’ve read ( Sometime Never ).
 I took these screens while reading, along with my reactions.
-As usual, ...
+As usual, this ...